wbolster/plyvel/doc/user.rst

 Iterating over snapshots
 ------------------------

-LevelDB also supports iterating over snapshots using the :py:meth:`Snapshot.iterator` method.
+In addition to directly iterating over the database, LevelDB also supports iterating over snapshots using the :py:meth:`Snapshot.iterator` method.
 This method works exactly the same as :py:meth:`DB.iterator`, except that it operates on the snapshot instead of the complete database.

 Advanced iterator usage
 -----------------------